 Here’s Everywhere In The U.S. You Can Still Get Fired For Being Gay Or Trans

-The states that protect LGBT employees from discrimination are still in the minority, but businesses are becoming more vocal advocates.

 If there were any lingering doubts that President Donald Trump does not intend to be known as the champion of LGBT rights that Candidate Donald Trump was vowing himself to be this time last year, his administration put them to rest last month.
-In an unusual brief filed in a New York federal court last month, the Justice Department declared LGBT Americans to be unprotected by federal non-discrimination statutes that Obama officials had previously considered to cover them.
+In an unusual brief filed recently in a New York federal court, the Justice Department declared LGBT Americans to be unprotected by federal non-discrimination statutes that Obama officials had previously considered to cover them.

 The move wasn’t so much a rewriting of law as a reversal in the interpretation of it.
 Despite decades of efforts, the 1964 Civil Rights Act has never been amended to explicitly include sexual orientation and gender identity under Title VII, whose language bars discrimination based on “race, color, religion, sex, or national origin.”